exokitxr/zeo/public/doc/introduction.md

 # Introduction

-### What is Zeo VR?
+## What's this

-A multiplayer VR web server that lets you hot-load things into your world.
-These things are Javascript code (npm modules) and it all runs in your browser.
+It's multiplayer server that runs VR in your browser and lets you hotload mods.
+Mods are just Javascript code (npm modules).

-It's distributed and anyone can run their own world.
-Your identity is stored on a blockchain so your virtual credits and self-worth travel with you across servers. &#x2728; &#x1F984; &#x2728;
+Your VR identity (VRID) is stored on a blockchain so your virtual credits (self-worth) travel with you across servers.
+Anyone can run a server or make their own mods.
+It's all open source.

-It's been asked whether this is a joke.
-The answer is yes.
+It's been asked whether this is a joke; the answer is yes.
 But you can use it anyway!

-### Cool, how's I get in on this?
+## How's I get in on it?

-###### Join a server
+#### Join a server

 List of servers [here](/servers).
 You join at the pleasure of the server admin.
 Expect treasures and horrors.